 As an artist, he has always had more on his mind than just cinema

-Audiences will have the chance to revisit Lynch’s directorial work at HOME, alongside that of his influences (The Wizard of Oz and Sunset Boulevard are the most commonly cited) but as an artist, he has always had more on his mind than just cinema.
+Audiences will have the chance to revisit Lynch’s directorial work at HOME, alongside that of his influences (including The Wizard of Oz and Sunset Boulevard) but as an artist, he has always had more on his mind than just cinema.
 Indeed, after completing work on the latest Twin Peaks, Lynch apparently launched into a cathartic act of carpentry, constructing from scratch a desk for his studio.
 The 2017 documentary, David Lynch: The Art Life digs into this duality, exploring how the darkly cerebral meets the artist’s hands on, practical side — visitors to My Head Is Disconnected, MIF’s exhibition, will be the first in the UK to properly explore the physicality of Lynch’s visual art.

 It’s work that fans of his films will find instantly familiar.
 Speaking to The Independent last year Lynch said, “All I wanted to be was a painter, since the ninth grade…Painting led to film, but in between every film I’m painting.”
 Influenced by Francis Bacon, his paintings and three-dimensional assemblages are dark, stark and macabre.
 He builds out or cuts into canvas, while his subjects — a pale grey woman in a blue dress holding a small dead bird; a house-sized man with an elongated nose that reads “philadelphia” etc. — are evoked with crude lines, emphatic text and scuzzy textures.
 The exhibition starts on Saturday 6 July and continues until 29 September, providing ample opportunity to revisit.